Medical payments coverage, or MedPay, is a

 companies)

-Keep in mind: MedPay also does not compensate you for any pain, suffering, or emotional distress you suffer due to an accident.
+Keep in mind: MedPay does not compensate you for any pain, suffering, or emotional distress you suffer due to an accident.
 For that, you’ll have to sue the other party in a court of law.

-Who needs MedPay?
+Who needs medical payments coverage?

 State